 Employees receive a notification to complete their self reflection.

-Reviewers receive a reminder to complete feedback, 1 day prior to the cycle's scheduled closing date.
+Reviewers receive a reminder to complete feedback, 7 and 1 day prior to the cycle's scheduled closing date.

 Duplicate your self-reflection cycle